wrs225/Caravel-Vector-Coprocessor-AI/README.md

 Additionally, for predicate register instrucitons you do not need to actually set Ssrc to anything meaningful, as each element in the destination predicate register will have values written to it for anything valuable.
 It is reccomended you use the C library ```vplib``` to interact with the processor, as this abstracts away the low-level register reads and writes you would need to do.

 ## ISA

+This ISA was written by GPT4.
+As stated above, VLOAD and VSTORE are memory-mapped using the wishbone bus.
+Additionally, the ```Ssrc``` register in the ```VPSET``` instruction can be assigned any arbitrary value, as the predicate registers for each index of the vector will always be 1.

 | Instruction	| Opcode	| Operand 1	    | Operand 2	   | Operand 3	| Description |
 | ------------- | --------- | ------------- | ------------ | ---------- | ----------- |